flutter/website/src/content/platform-integration/web/bootstrapping.md

 </div>

-## Example: Customizing Flutter Configuration Based on URL Query Parameters
+## Example: Customizing Flutter configuration based on URL query parameters

-Here is an example of a custom `flutter_bootstrap.js` that allows the user to force the CanvasKit renderer by providing a query parameter called `?force_canvaskit=true` in the URL of their website:
+The following example shows a custom `flutter_bootstrap.js` that allows the user to force the the app to use the `CanvasKit` renderer by providing a query parameter called `?force_canvaskit=true` in the URL of their website:

 ```js
 {% raw %}{{flutter_js}}{% endraw %}